yonilerner/cs2-retakes-allocator/README.md

 ## Installation

+- Ensure you have https://github.com/b3none/cs2-retakes installed already
+- Update the `RetakesPlugin` config to have `EnableFallbackAllocation` disabled
 - Download a release from https://github.com/yonilerner/cs2-retakes-allocator/releases
 - Extract the zip archive and upload the `RetakesAllocator` plugin to your CounterStrikeSharp plugins folder on your server